bluesky/bluesky/doc/source/plans.rst

 Customizing metadata (high level)
 +++++++++++++++++++++++++++++++++

-Metadata can loaded from a persistent file, specified by the user interactively at execution time, or incorporated in a plan.
+Metadata can be loaded from a persistent file, specified by the user interactively at execution time, or incorporated in a plan.

 All of the pre-assembled plans also accept an ``md`` argument, which makes it easy for a user-defined plan to pass in extra metadata.